milvus-io/pymilvus/doc/source/install.rst

 Installing in a virtual environment
 ====================================

-It's recommended to use PyMilvus in a virtual environment, Using virtual environment allows you to avoid installing Python packages globally which could break system tools or other projects.
+It's recommended to use PyMilvus in a virtual environment, using virtual environment allows you to avoid installing Python packages globally which could break system tools or other projects.
 We use ``virtualenv`` as an example to demonstrate how to install and using PyMilvus in a virtual environment.
 See `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ for more information about why and how.